 - In-pit Inferred Mineral Resources: Due to the steep nature and difficult access of Dish Mountain, there remains about 140 koz of Inferred Resources within the designed pits which are informed by Measured and Indicated Resources only.
 Infill drilling is being undertaken to upgrade these Inferred Resources. - Dish Mountain satellite deposits: These include John Dory and Seahorse, located approximately 2 km north of the proposed process plant where a 1.5 km extent of gold-in-soil anomalies have been mapped, trenched and drilled.
-Additional drilling and resource modelling is ongoing at the time of reporting.
+Additional drilling and resource modelling is ongoing.
 These deposits are in close proximity to the TSF.
-If the mineralization is shown to be economic, the waste could be used for downstream buttressing to reduce TSF sustaining costs. - Tsenge: Located approximately 5 km southeast of the proposed process plant.
-A soil sampling program was completed in the 2021-2022 dry season, which has delineated six distinct gold-in-soil anomalies along strike from Ashashire.
-Drilling progressed in 2023, which indicated economic drill intersections in low priority targets that were immediately accessible by road.
-Drilling and trenching is now ongoing at high priority targets to increase understanding of the Tsenge deposit. - Dul Mountain: Situated 5 km south of Ashashire, Dul Mountain is a known historical prospect with defined gold-in-soil anomalism.
+If the mineralization is shown to be economic, the waste could be used for downstream buttressing to reduce TSF sustaining costs.

+- Tsenge: Located approximately 5 km southeast of the proposed process plant.
+A soil sampling program was completed which has delineated six distinct gold-in-soil anomalies along strike from Ashashire.
+Initial drilling has indicated mineralization and prospective assay results in drill intersections during 2024.
+Further drilling and trenching are ongoing at high priority targets to increase understanding of the Tsenge deposit. - Dul Mountain: Situated 5 km south of Ashashire, Dul Mountain is a known historical prospect with defined gold-in-soil anomalism.
 Trenching has defined potentially economic widths and grades of mineralization.